cooperpear/Spotify-World-Heatmap/README.md

 # Project Title - project-2-spotify

-This project Scrapes data from Spotify's API, and uses mapbox visualization to render worldwide listener user habits.
+This project uses a modified version of cheerio to scrape data from Spotify, and uses mapbox visualization to render the worldwide data set of current listener user habits.

 ## Getting Started